- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

-When’s the best time of year to visit New England?
+When’s the best time of year to road trip New England?

-New England is gorgeous in all seasons, but for the easiest driving (and best New England road trip experiences), summer and fall are ideal.
 If you want the fall foliage experience, late September and early October are the key weeks to plan for.
-Of course, these times of years are also peak tourist season, so expect more traffic and higher accommodation prices.
+Of course, these times of years are also peak tourist season, so expect more traffic and higher hotel prices.